rjhaberlin/rh_bootcamp/README.md

-# rh_bootcamp
+# jb_bootcamp

-training repo for python bootcamp files
+Utilities for use in the Introduction to Programming in the Biological Sciences Bootcamp.